Risks:

 Though known for its sub-zero climate, counter-intuitively the Arctic is the fastest-warming region on Earth.
 The Arctic’s northernmost environment, the Arctic Ocean, has warmed 0.75ºC over the last decade and by 3.3ºC since the 1880s, which is three times faster than the global average.
 The consequences of these changes are undeniable, destabilising, and far-reaching in oceanographic and ecological terms.

-Acoustic (sound/noise) stressors:
+Acoustic stressors:

 • Acoustic noise from propeller cavitation